Asif-Iqbal-Bhatti/Madelung-potential/README.md

 USAGE				: python3 argv.sys[0]

 It will read the CONTCAR automatically.
+Supply the partial charge to the last column of CONTCAR file.

 NB: NO warranty guarranteed whatsoever or even implied.
 The script reads CONTCAR file and compute the Madelung potential.